Mathz78/Mathz78/README.md

 ## Glad you came to see me, welcome!! 👋

- #### I'm currently working hard to learning everything i can about tech. ♡
+ #### I'm currently working hard to learn everything i can about tech. ♡

 ## Let me tell you a few things about me:
 * **Name**: Matheus Rocha